-Global NCAP’s campaign to draw attention to car safety in India has been going on since 2014.
-Over the years, the organisation has tested more than 25 mass-market models and variants that are made and sold in India.
-Earlier today, Global NCAP released results of the latest round of crash tests it has conducted on Indian cars.
-Of the two cars tested, the Renault Lodgy fared poorly with a rating of zero stars, while the Maruti Suzuki Vitara Brezza came away with a solid four star rating, making it one of the best performers yet.
-Which are the best cars tested so far?
+While it has been 40 years since the launch of the first NCAP programme, Global NCAP’s campaign to draw attention to car safety in India has been ongoing since 2014.
+Over the years, the organisation has tested close to 30 mass-market models and variants made and sold in India.
+Global NCAP’s crash tests last round of tests revealed that the Tata Nexon is the first made-in-India and sold-in-India model to get a 5-star rating; Mahindra’s MPV, the Marazzo, scored four stars while the Maruti Suzuki Swift was awarded a 2-star rating.
+A previous round of tests had seen the Renault Lodgy fare poorly with a 0-star rating, while the Maruti Suzuki Vitara Brezza came away with four stars, making it one of the best performers yet.
+Which are the safest cars under Rs 10 lakh tested by Global NCAP so far?
 Read on to find out.

 While the first round of tests for the Zest compact sedan earned it a 0-star rating, Tata was allowed another opportunity and introduced an upgraded compact sedan, which was crash-tested in 2016.
 This model scored an impressive 4-star rating (11.15/17) in adult occupancy and two stars in child occupancy (15.52/49).
 The Tata Zest came with two airbags and a seat-belt reminder for the driver, but was later updated with ABS, EBD and corner stability control.

 4. Maruti Suzuki Vitara Brezza (4/5)